cristobalza/data_notes/model_selection.md

 So far, we have heard from different techniques such as  **cross-validation**,  **holdout**, or **bootstrap** from Statistics that are use to train our model and see how well it does for the various purposes that we want.

 However, sometimes it is hard to choose what Classifier, model, algorithm to use.
-What are the exact things we should be looking at when evaluation and selecting a model in Machine Learning.
+What are the exact thigs we should be looking at when evaluation and selecting a model in Machine Learning.

 ## Performance of a Model